Auto Accident Lawyer

 - The patient is not doing his or her part to mitigate their damages; or

 - A gap in care suggests the severity of plaintiff’s injuries may not be as acute as the patient has described.

-When called upon for advice, an experienced auto accident attorney Indianapolis, IN relies on will recommend their client go to the emergency room or family physician as soon as possible after the accident to determine if the patient has suffered any injuries and the extent of the injuries caused by the defendant’s negligence.
+When called upon for advice, one of the experienced Auto Accident Lawyers Indianapolis, IN residents rely on will recommend their client go to the emergency room or family physician as soon as possible after the accident to determine if the patient has suffered any injuries and the extent of the injuries caused by the defendant’s negligence.
 A pro-active treatment approach may increase the value of your claim.

 Thank you to our friends and contributors at Ward & Ward Law Firm for their insight into auto accident claims.